handavv/handavv.github.io/content/Main/index.md

 Hi,

-I am a Romanian-born Italian Computer Engineering student passionate about cybersecurity, blockchain, and privacy.
+I am a Romanian-born Italian Computer Engineering graduate passionate about cybersecurity, blockchain, and privacy.
 From time to time, I like capturing moments with my old Canon.
 Feel free to take <u>[a look](/photos)</u> or learn more <u>[about me](/about)</u>.

 [LinkedIn ↗](https://linkedin.com/in/davidhangu)